-It is appropriate for the provision of such public art to be funded by future development across the Shire as all residents potentially benefit from the presence of such facilities.
+It is appropriate for the provision of such public art to be funded by future development across the area as all residents potentially benefit from the presence of such facilities.

-Public places of Shirewide significance can be defined as places that, either now or in the future:
+Public places of significance can be defined as places that, either now or in the future:

-- > Symbolise the Shire.
+- symbolise the area;

-- Attract a high level of visitation from the Shire and beyond.
+- attract a high level of visitation from the area and beyond; or

-- Mark the Major Road gateways to the Shire.
+- mark the Major Road gateways to the area.